krishxmatta/krishxmatta.dev/content/site.md

 ## To-Do {#to-do}

-Below is a list of everything I'd like to eventually add to the site.
+Below is a list of everything I'd like to eventually incorporate in the site.

 ### Features {#features}